mikesizz/lookingglass/README.md

 # Lookingglass JS
-### javascript x-ray image filter
+### J.X.I.F. - Javascript X-Ray Image Filter

 Take one image, stack another image below it.
 Look "through" the first image and view the second image.
 Simple.

-/* lookingglass.js is a project that is still in the works. though it is fully functional in its current state, it is missing quite a few intended features/additions */
+* lookingglass.js is a project that is still in the works. though it is fully functional in its current state, it is missing quite a few intended features/additions *

 ###_Currently in the Works: